yichuanH/Voxify3D_official/README.md

 Official implementation of Voxify3D.

 This repository provides the complete pipeline for generating stylized voxel art by combining pixel art guidance with volumetric rendering.
 ---

-## 🛠️ TODO
-- ✅ Release a version that requires users to prepare the dataset format themselves (orthographic, 6 views)
-- ✅ Provide an example dataset: `Rodin/Dragon`
-- ✅ Provide a simplified GLB-to-voxel-art pipeline (`Run_Voxify3D_glb.py`)
-- ⬜ Provide more example datasets
-> 🔔 **Note:** A fully integrated version with a one-click end-to-end pipeline is planned to be released in **2026 February**.

----

 ## Two Pipelines